ahmettoguz/database-postgresql/README.md

 - **Docker Containerization:** The application is containerized for consistent deployment and scaling.
 - **Persistent Data:** Uses a volume to store PostgreSQL data for reliability and consistency across restarts.

+<h2 id="features">🔥 Features</h2>

++ **Docker Containerization:** The application is containerized for consistent deployment and scaling.
++ **Persistent Data:** Binds the data directory from the host machine to the container, ensuring persistent data storage even with container restarts.
++ **.env Configuration:** All environment variables are easily configurable using the `.env` file, simplifying configuration management.
++ **Docker Compose Deployment:** Deployment is made easy with `docker-compose` for simple and reproducible setup, eliminating the need for long commands.

 <br/>

 <h2 id="releases">🚢 Releases</h2>